Craig and Gould Infrastructure Improvements

 Residents can sign up to receive monthly email updates, or at any time, get additional information, by contacting us at 720-733-6000 or email the Water Department.

 The Craig and Gould North construction was originally scheduled from November 2021 through August 2023.
-At this time the project is still ahead of schedule with a targeted completion of June 30.
-Final completion is dependent upon weather.
-Significant rain such as what the Town has experienced in the month of May could result in further delays of the final completion date.
-Please know that the Town is doing everything in its power to reach final completion as soon as possible.
-We are anticipating that concrete, paving and landscaping crews will return to the site starting next week and remain dedicated to the project until finalization.
+Due to the weather, final completion has been pushed to the end of November.
+Again, final completion is dependent upon weather.
+Please, know that the Town is doing everything in our power to reach final completion as soon as possible.
+We are anticipating that concrete, paving and landscaping crews will be working diligently in the next few weeks and remain dedicated to the project until finalization.